ThielemannSe/LearnCPP/README.md

 # Learning CPP!

 This is a small course for learning C++.
+For W.J. and L.Q. :)

-## Lesson 1 - Operator overloading
+# Lesson 1 - Operator overloading

 C++ allows overloading operators.
 Operators are methods that are executed when a specific operator (e.g. +, -, *, ...) is used in code.
 There are default methods for standard datatypes like int, double or string for example.
 When a operator shall be used